 03 December 2019

-Find out what Thierry Almès, Senior Innovation Manager at GEFCO, and Vincent Champain, President, services Europe & General Manager at GE Digital, think about the current stakes of Industry 4.0 with future technologies regarding logistics.
+Find out what Thierry Almès, Senior Innovation Manager at GEFCO, and Vincent Champain, Digital industrial expert, former CEO of GE Digital Services Europe, think about the current stakes of Industry 4.0 with future technologies regarding logistics.

 Thierry Almès: Yes, these are major performance levers.
 On industrial sites, self-driving shuttles that continuously transport parts from the storage centre to the assembly lines increase production lines’ productivity.
 In terms of road transport, tests of convoys of self-driving lorries that are connected to and follow each other, called ”platooning”, have shown reduced fuel consumption of 15% to 5% compared to individual lorries.
 This reduces fuel expenses and increases transportation performance.
 In warehouses, robots that help prepare orders, and autonomous handling trolleys that are lighter and more flexible than large automated systems, allow us to adjust to variations in demand.